 He says the flash portfolio gives SimpliVity the ability to sustain extremely high workloads across Global 2000 enterprise workspaces, focussing on critical workloads.

-Morris says SimpliVity is offering a 10:1 rack consolidation for a whole of data centre capability.
+Morris says SimpliVity is offering a 10:1 rack consolidation for a whole of data center capability.

 “We're talking server, storage, tier one and tier two, three backup and archive, recovery and caching all built into a single 2U building block.

-He cites the example of a Fortune 50 finanical services company which consolidated its six data centres, including two in Asia Pacific, down to three data centres.
-“In the US data centre alone, they went from 34 racks of legacy IT down to just three racks of systems supplied by SimpliVity to give a higher performance and the equivalent functionality of the previous 34 racks.”
+He cites the example of a Fortune 50 finanical services company which consolidated its six data centers, including two in Asia Pacific, down to three data centers.
+“In the US data center alone, they went from 34 racks of legacy IT down to just three racks of systems supplied by SimpliVity to give a higher performance and the equivalent functionality of the previous 34 racks.